Buddy's Bug Hunt

-Summary
+Plot

-Young bug-catcher Buddy merrily chases an insect with a net, eventually leading it into his "Bug House", a backyard shack in which he collects and studies bugs.
-Buddy then removes a happy spider from its web and etherizes it upon a table, so that he might examine it with his microscope.
-As the spider cries, Buddy dispenses more ether.
-The ether, running off, sends Buddy spiraling off to unconsciousness.
-Buddy starts dreaming.
+Buddy chases after a butterfly with his net, confusing a woman's bow with the butterfly before chasing it into his own "Bug House", where he finds it hiding in a flower.
+As he traps butterflies in tanks, he then removes spider from its web and etherizes it upon a table so that he might examine it with his microscope.
+As the spider cries, Buddy dispenses more ether, but falls unconscious to the spider's relief and amusement.